picmi/help/docs/business/workflows/linked-files.md

 </prompt>

+## Using Microsoft OneDrive for file linking

+PICMI discourages using Onedrive because it does not support the use of **permanent links** (as of Jan 2025) to facilitate versions on the same shared link without updating the workflow in PICMI.

 ## Processing files: DOC → PDF

 If the file is not yet in PDF format convert it to PDF before sharing—most applications now allow export to PDF